n3xta/n3xta/README.md

 # Being a noob

-I'm currently in the exploration phase and my goal is to learn as many computing related skills as possible this year.
-I'm also really excited about creating interesting and cool projects along the way.
+I currently consider myself a noob and my goal is to learn as many computing related skills as possible.
+Willing to create interesting and cool projects along the way.

 **A little bit about me:**